psychogun/psychogun.github.io/docs/freenas/SFTP-server-in-a-FreeNAS-iocage-jail.md

 ```
 What we are interested in, is to use one of the groups `group:1006` or `group:1050` which has read and execute access of the folder.
 Because this is only for accessing and reading the files in the `/mnt/Files/` folder.
-If I would like to have the `sftpuser1` to be able to write to this mount point, I would have proceeded with creating a group on the jail with GID 922 or 1002 and added `sftpuser1` in that group in the following section.
+If I would like to have the `sftpuser1` to be able to write to this mount point, I would have in the following section proceeded with creating a group on the jail with GID 922 or 1002 and added `sftpuser1` in that group.

 ### Create groups with specific GID
 List the groups that our user `sftpuser1` currently belongs to.